prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Initially, `__temporality__="cumulative"` will not be added to cumulative metrics ingested via the OTLP endpoint to avoid unnecessary churn for exisitng cumulative metrics and potential disruption for users who might not be expecting this new label.

+TODO: need type and unit metadata proposal to be done to confirm how a new temporality metadata label could be added

 ### Remote write

 Remote write support is a non-goal for this proposal to reduce its scope.
 However, the current design ends up supporting ingesting delta metrics via remote write.
 This is because a label will be added to indicate the temporality of the metric and used during querying, and therefore can be added by remote write.

+TODO: label setting depends on the type and unit metadata proposal, may need to be updated

 There is currently no equivalent to StartTimeUnixNano per sample in remote write.
 However, the initial delta implementation drops that field anyway.